jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/scanner/plans/saas.md

 in the system.

-At all moments you can read awesome reports and analytics at Fluid Attack's App:
+At all moments you can read awesome reports and analytics at Fluid Attacks' App:

 - Description of the vulnerability